ten-protocol/ten-documentation/docs/getting-started/for-users/setup-you-wallet.md

 No matter your activity on Obscuro, you'll probably need tokens to make transactions.
 See our following section: [Getting tokens.](/docs/getting-started/for-users/get-tokens)

-## Facing a problem with configuring Metamask?
+## Facing a problem with configuring MetaMask?
 When using a dApp on Obscuro, start by checking its documentation and resources.
-If that doesn't help, consult the Obscuro docs' [troubleshooting](/docs/category/troubleshooting) section or seek assistance on the Obscuro [Discord](http://discord.gg/hbbfThQHT3).
+If that doesn't help, consult the Obscuro docs' [troubleshooting](/docs/category/troubleshooting) section or seek assistance on the Obscuro [Discord](http://discord.gg/yQfmKeNzNd).
 If the issue appears to be with MetaMask, head to MetaMask's [Help Center](https://support.metamask.io/hc/en-us) to browse their forums or engage with their Support team.

 ## Other wallets